Your area Not set — showing everywhere

 Addressed

-The speaker provided an update on highway department activities, including road sweeping, grading, and pothole repair.
-They also mentioned that a new sweeping company has started and the RFP for West Road paving is out.
+The speaker provided an update on highway department activities, including sweeping, grading, and pothole repair.
+He also mentioned that an RFP is out for the West Road paving project.
 Key concern

 Board response